How selling gold from Betws-y-Coed by post works

 GoldPaid has no high-street branches.
 It is postal-only and UK-wide, which is what keeps it lean and means you never have to travel.

-Where Betws-y-Coed sits, and what its parcels usually hold
+Where Betws-y-Coed sits, and what happens to a parcel from it

 Betws-y-Coed is a small town in the Conwy valley within Eryri, the Snowdonia National Park, set among wooded hills and converging rivers.
-It is a remote upland village a long way from any city or jeweller.
+It is remote, a long way from any city or jeweller.
 People in Betws-y-Coed sell gold and silver by post, anywhere in the UK, with no shop visit needed, posting under tracked Royal Mail cover.

 The full process, start to finish